trizen/raku-rosettacode/programming_tasks/R/Read_a_file_character_by_character/UTF8.md

 # [Read a file character by character/UTF8][1]

-Perl 6 has a built in method .getc to get a single character from an open file handle.
+Raku has a built in method .getc to get a single character from an open file handle.
 File handles default to UTF-8, so they will handle multi-byte characters correctly.

-To read a single character at a time from the Standard Input terminal; $\*IN in Perl 6:
+To read a single character at a time from the Standard Input terminal; $\*IN in Raku:

 ```perl
 .say while defined $_ = $*IN.getc;